-(maiden name Irena Slámová)
+(maiden name Slámová)

-I am interested in conservation of grassland habitats by studying behaviour, habitat use and thermoregulation of butterflies.
-I focus on the importance of habitat heterogeneity for species survival in human-altered habitats and under ongoing climate change.
+I interested in conservation of grassland habitats by studying behaviour, habitat use and thermoregulation of butterflies.
+I asked on the importance of habitat heterogeneity for species survival in human-altered habitats and under ongoing climate change.
 Mainly, I studied the role of “transitional” habitats on the grassland/woodland margins such as woodland edges, timberline or small grassland patches nested within woodland matrix.

-I also participate on a project on plant-pollinator interactions in differently managed grasslands.
+I also participated on a project on plant-pollinator interactions in differently managed grasslands.
 The project focuses on the role of species traits on flower choice by pollinators, on the temporal variation of plant-pollinator networks, and on the effect of grassland management on the structure of plant-pollinator networks.

 I have been routinely using various methods of statistical data analysis to find answers to questions of interest using specialized software, such as R, Canoco, Statistica, Bioedit, TNT, MrBayes, Beast and RASP.
+Further, I am experiences in lab-works necessary to get molecular data such as DNA extraction, PCR amplification and processing of molecular data.
+Last, I coordinated monitoring of mountain butterflies of the genus Erebia.

 2010–2011: Faculty of Science, University of South Bohemia, České Budějovice, Czech Republic